Billy Barr (footballer): Blackburn Rovers

 In August 2019 Barr was appointed head coach for Blackburn Rovers under 23s.

 Salford City

 In August 2021 he left Blackburn, joining Salford City as Assistant Manager.

 On the 17 May 2022, Barr was sacked along with Gary Bowyer by Salford City.

 Dundee

 On 8 June 2022, Bowyer and Barr joined Scottish Championship side Dundee, with Barr in the role of assistant manager to Bowyer.
+On 10 May 2023, both Barr and Bowyer departed from the club after securing promotion.